axismaps/axis-jekyll/_posts/2011-06-13-representing-no-data-on-interactive-maps.markdown

     birds are not, as well as where they are, tells a more complete story for sure.
     I like it.
 - id: 121638
-  author: Data Visualization | Annotary
+  writer: Data Visualization | Annotary
   author_email: ''
   author_url: https://annotary.com/collections/4279/data-visualization
   date: '2013-01-17 10:10:00 +0000'